A Sacramento Family’s

 During the tea

-reception, Mr. Kin Lun Yee gathered
+reception, Mr. Johnson Kin Lun Yee

-with Canadian clan members and held
+gathered with Canadian clan members

-in-depth discussions on the
+and held in-depth discussions on the

 preparations for the 9th World Yee